kapok-lang/kapok/doc/guide/expression.md

 The last clause uses an underscore `_` to match any value for `arbitrary-condition` to avoid raising exception.
 In this example, if no pattern matches, the `fallback-action-sequence` will be evaluated as a fail-safe clause.

-#### if, when, cond and the other
+#### if, when, cond, other conditional expressions

 There are other special forms for conditional expressions: if, if-not, when, when-not, unless, cond.
 They are macros defined in standard library `kapok.core` and imported by default.
 Since they are defined in standard library rather than the compiler, strictly speaking they are not as special as `case` because you could perform a hack to override them by introducing a new definition to the same name.
 This hack would not happen in normal usage.
 So we could still take these forms as special forms usually.
 Let's take a glance over them one by one.

-`if` takes a condition "test", a "then" expression and an optional "else" expression as its arguments, as the following syntax:
+`if` takes a condition "test", a "then" expression and an optional "else" expression as its arguments, as the following syntax describes:

 ```clojure
 (if test